Darren Greatbatch, Specialist Advisory Manager, Amenity & Invasive Weeds, at Environment Controls.

 - Typically found in moist, heavy soils, often near streams or poorly drained ground.

-Identifying Horsetail in Spring
+Learn how to identify Horsetail in Spring

 - The plant first emerges as pale brown, unbranched shoots with a cone-like structure at the tip.
 This cone contains spores and is usually about 30 cm tall.